 The hosts, commodities, industries, and businesses impacted by pests span the country nationally, and it is appropriate to address the risks from an agro-ecosystem perspective.
 APHIS believes the commodity/ecosystem approach will provide a holistic framework for prevention, preparedness, response, and recovery from invasive pests of regulatory significance.
 APHIS realizes the value of engaging stakeholders throughout this continuum, especially when communicating about pest risks, jointly setting survey priorities, and leveraging resources across organizational boundaries.
-It is imperative that the CAPS community communicate the goals and objectives of the CAPS program.
-Open dialogue at the national and state level with industry and other stakeholders is of vital importance for the success of CAPS.
-In order to facilitate this dialogue, PPQ has provided a categorization of pest threats in the form of a Prioritized Pest List, Commodity and Taxon-based Pest Lists, Standardized Methodology for Survey, and other Resources.
+To ensure success of the CAPS program, it is imperative that the CAPS community communicate the goals and objectives of the CAPS program to industry and other stakeholders at the national and state level.
+In order to facilitate this dialogue, PPQ has provided a categorization of pest threats in the form of a Prioritized Pest List, Approved Methodology for Pest Surveillance, and other resources available on the CAPS Resource & Collaboration website.

 The CAPS program is managed by the Pest Detection Management Team (PDMT).
-The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Science & Technology (S&T) for CAPS Support.
+The PDMT consists of the PPQ National Policy Manager for Pest Detection in Policy Management, the PPQ National Operations Manager for Pest Detection in Field Operations, and the Science & Technology Assistant Director for CAPS Support.
 The PDMT has overall responsibility for program policies, operations, and scientific support of the CAPS program.
 The PDMT is supported by the National CAPS Committee (NCC).
 The NCC is composed of representatives from each of the core constituencies in the CAPS community.
 Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws.
 The Domestic Diagnostic Coordinator in PPQ National Identification Services (NIS) also supports the Program and CAPS community through various taxonomic services.

-The National CAPS Committee will revise the National Pest Surveillance Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
-The NCC also will approve annually a "Priority Pest List."
-This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (OPEP Prioritized List).
-The Priority Pest List will be based on input by PPQ S&T, the States, NIS, and commodity organizations.
-A transparent process for assessing pests for the Priority Pest List has been implemented.
-States will select from the Priority Pest List to complete the Priority Surveys in CAPS and National Priority Surveys under PPA 7721 Goal 1 Survey.
+The NCC will revise the National Pest Surveillance Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
+The NCC also will approve annually a Priority Pest List.
+The PDMT has implemented a transparent process for assessing pests for the Priority Pest List.
+States will select pests from the Priority Pest List to complete the Priority Surveys in CAPS and National Priority Surveys under PPA 7721 Goal 1 Survey.

-The State CAPS Committee will determine and recommend survey priorities for pests of State regulatory concern in their state.
-The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
+The State CAPS Committee will determine and recommend survey priorities for pests of state regulatory concern.
+The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and

+State Survey Coordinator (SSC), will consider the recommendations and advice of the State CAPS Committee and select pests that are important to their State as per the guidance given in these Guidelines.
 This collaboration will allow flexibility on a state-by-state basis.
-PPQ encourages industry-state partnerships for pest survey.
+PPQ encourages industry-state partnerships for pest surveys.

 In order to provide this flexibility, performance measures must be in place early in the planning process so that there is cooperator accountability where Federal funds are provided.
 These performance measures will enable the assessment of accomplishments made toward pest selection and survey objectives outlined in CAPS cooperative agreements.
 Activities performed by SSCs that result in advancing the overall program's effectiveness will support this assessment process.
 The Infrastructure Report Template is provided for the SSC to report on activities in support of the Pest Surveillance mission across all programs for which activities were conducted in their state.
-This also will help justify the continued funding of the SSC position in Infrastructure.
 The roles and responsibilities of the core constituencies, SPHD, SPRO, PSS, and SSC, can be found here.